Originally written 2016, updated: Dec. 5, 2021

-It was difficult for me to write about the Yule Sabbat for two reasons: The first of the reasons that makes this one difficult to write about is because there is so much out there already on the magic and lore of this time of year that I didn’t want to be repetitive and the second reason is because there is not much growing outside in nature – making it less inspiring for me to write about.
-Most of our posts have some sort of root or inspiration that comes from the natural world and our general love for all things growing and green.
+It was difficult for me to write about the Yule Sabbat for two reasons: The first is because there is so much out there already on the magic and folklore of Yule and I didn’t want to be repetitive.
+Secondly, there is not much growing outside in nature – making it less inspiring for me to write about.

-So what are some of the magical activities that we might do for Yule?
+So what are some of the magical activities and rituals that we might do for Yule?

 One of the first things we do at this particular celestial Sabbat is perform what is called the “Entering in of Death.”
 This is a barren time of all of Nature (at least here in the Northeast) and we honor that time of death that occurs between Hallowmas and Yule with a somber ritual at least three days before the actual celebration of this Sabbat.
 As we need sleep when the night comes, so too does Mother Nature.
 A few somber words are spoken quietly in the temple and then the temple is sealed off so that as Nature rests, so does the coven temple.
 If any candles or spells are in progress at this time, they are taken out of the temple so that the temple can mark a somber period of magical silence.